 Our therapeutic relationship will remain a professional one at all times, the boundaries of which (such as contact outside of our sessions) can be agreed between us prior to, or during our sessions.

 As part of our initial consultation process and in our registration form we will ask you about any other professionals that your family are currently receiving support from.
-You agree to provide Sunny Kids Shine with this information and obtain written consent to any professional working agreements as well as not to instruct any other professionals to work with your child or family for the duration of this working agreement without prior written consent from Sunny Kids Shine.
+You agree to provide Sunny Kids Shine with this information and obtain written consent to any professional working agreements as well as not to consult or instruct any other professionals to work with your child or family for the duration of this working agreement without prior written consent from Sunny Kids Shine.
 Any dual or multiple relationships will be avoided where the risks of harm to the child and/or family outweigh any benefits.
 The impact of any dual or multiple relationships will be periodically reviewed in supervision and discussed with clients when appropriate.
 They may also be discussed with any colleagues or managers in order to enhance the integrity of the work being undertaken.

 Notes may be taken during and after each session, which will be kept in accordance with the Data Protection Act (1998) and GDPR.
 These notes will be securely stored.
 We will discuss the disposal, retention or otherwise of any such notes at the end of our engagement.
 You have the right to inspect your records should you so wish, and this request will be fulfilled during a therapy session.

 Our contractual agreement is usually for 6 x 1 hour sessions, which are booked as you go and must be used within 3 months, from the date of the bespoke action plan.

 All Sunny Kids Shine practitioners are bound by their professional codes of conduct as defined by their accrediting organisation, which includes responsibility to manage your information confidentially and in line with GDPR.
 Confidentiality will be maintained within the codes of ethics and legal requirements.
 Confidentiality does not apply where it would mean that we might break the law or where withholding information means we would breach the codes of ethics.